allagarinithin/hire-ai/OneDrive/Desktop/Hire_AI/backend/README.md

+---
+title: Your Space Title
+emoji: 🐳
+colorFrom: blue
+colorTo: indigo
+sdk: docker
+# sdk_version: latest # Optional: Specify Docker version if needed
+# app_file: app.py # Not strictly needed for Docker, but can be informative
+pinned: false
+---

 # HireAI Backend

 This is the backend service for HireAI, an AI-powered recruitment assistant.
 The service is built using FastAPI and provides endpoints for job description parsing, resume parsing, candidate search, and email generation.